How does Company Taxation Work in Malaysia?

 Malaysia has a territorial system of taxation.
 This means a company is considered resident in the country by the Inland Revenue Board of Malaysia (IRBM) if it is managed and controlled from inside the country, and is taxed on all its income derived in Malaysia including profits from a business, dividends, interest, rents, royalties, premiums and other earnings.
 Note though that all companies in Malaysia adopt the single-tier system, under which dividends paid by it are not taxed.
 Foreign-sourced income is generally exempt unless the company’s business activities are either in shipping, insurance, air transport, or banking.

-The standard rate of corporate taxation in Malaysia is 24%.
+The standard rate of corporate taxation in Malaysia is 24% for a resident company.

 Other taxes on companies in Malaysia